mrsolt/uva-ldmx/README.md

 ## Instructions for UVA Rivanna

 These instructions are taken from the [LDMX wiki](https://ldmx-software.github.io) and adapted to the UVA Rivanna computers.
+The first steps are to clone the ldmx-sw and ldmx-analysis repositories and then setup the container which contains the complete environment needed for LDMX software.

-## ldmx-sw
+### ldmx-sw

 Operating ldmx-sw in the container (which contains all the correct versions of the required software) is the simplest and cleanest way to build and run the LDMX software. ldmx-sw uses a Docker image, but this requires sudo privileges on Rivanna.
 However, docker images can be downloaded and converted using singularity.
 First, make sure you are operating in a bash terminal and then type